-Nick Bosa, 49ers Defense Cap Shutout With Awesome Slip-N-Slide Celebration
+NESN

 The San Francisco 49ers continue to keep the good times rolling.

-A 9-0 win against the one-win Washington Redskins certainly wasn’t the prettiest result in the world, but given the weather and conditions at FedEx Field, it’s a win nonetheless.
+A 9-0 win against the one-win Washington Redskins certainly wasn’t the prettiest result in the world, but given the weather and conditions at FedEx Field, it was a win nonetheless.
 More so, it was another dominant defensive outing for the Niners, who have allowed just 10 points over their last three games.

 San Francisco has been unrelenting on defense, and a big part of that has been rookie defensive end Nick Bosa.